 Here, C5:C15 is the range, F5 (Data in the drop-down list) is the criteria, and D5:D15 is the [sum_range] of the SUMIF function.

-- As a result, you will get $1,452.00, which is the total price of Cherry using the SUMIF function based on the drop-down list.
+- You will get $1,452.00, which is the total price of Products named Cherry in the dataset.

 Notes:

-In addition, you can use the following formula to calculate the sum of values based on the selected option from a drop-down list.
+You can also use the SUMPRODUCT function to calculate the sum of values based on the selected option from a drop-down list.

 =SUMPRODUCT(SUMIF(C5:C15,F5,D5:D15))

-5. Combine CHOOSE and MATCH Functions to Calculate Geometry Parameters Based on Drop Down List
+Method 5 – Combine CHOOSE and MATCH Functions to Calculate Geometry Parameters Based on the Drop-Down List

-Let’s say, we have the radius of the sphere.
-We will calculate the surface area or the volume of the sphere using the CHOOSE and MATCH functions from the drop-down list.
-Follow the steps below to learn!
+Let’s say we have the radius of a sphere.
+We will calculate the surface area or the volume of the sphere.

-- Make a drop-down list in cell E5 using the source data as the Parameter.
+- Make a drop-down list in cell E5 with the Parameter column values as the source.

-- Type the following formula in cell G5 and press Enter.
+- Insert the following formula in cell G5 and press Enter:

 =CHOOSE(MATCH(E5,C5:C6,0),4*3.1416*B5^2,4/3*3.1416*B5^3)